 Chordoma is a rare type of bone cancer.
-This information should ideally be read with our general information about primary bone cancer.

 A chordoma is a rare type of cancer that develops from the notochord.
 The notochord forms the spine in a developing baby in the womb.
 After about six months, most of the notochord is replaced by the bones of the spine.
 However, small amounts of the notochord may remain and these can sometimes develop into a chordoma.